China, India service sectors counter downturn with steady growth

 India's non-manufacturing PMI from HSBC was little changed, slipping to 54.2 in July from 54.3 in June.

-With all the PMIs above 50 -- a threshold that divides expansion from contraction -- the surveys are signaling that the services sectors in both China and India are expanding.
+With all the PMIs above 50 -- a threshold that divides expansion from contraction -- the surveys are signalling that the services sectors in both China and India are expanding.

 In China's case, the fall in the official index was "significant", said Dariusz Kowalcyzk, an economist with Credit Agricole-CIB in Hong Kong.